Dominic J. Monetta

 Dominic J. Monetta, (born 1942, died 2021) was an American scientist.
-He served as the Deputy Director of Defense Research and Engineering (Research and Advanced Technology) from 1991 to 1993, acting as the de facto Chief Technology Officer for the United States Department of Defense.
+He served as the deputy director of Defense Research and Engineering (Research and Advanced Technology) from 1991 to 1993, acting as the de facto Chief Technology Officer for the United States Department of Defense.

 Education

 Dr. Monetta received a B.S. in Chemical Engineering from Manhattan College, a M.S. in Engineering Administration (Operations research) from the George Washington University, and a Doctorate in Public Administration (R&D Management) from the University of Southern California.

 Career

 Roles

-Before his work at the Department of Defense, he had held the position of Director, Office of New Production Reactors, at the United States Department of Energy from 1989–1991, in addition to serving as the Technical Director and the Senior Executive at the Naval Ordnance Station, Indian Head, Maryland from 1986–1989.
+Before his work at the Department of Defense, he had held the position of Director, Office of New Production Reactors, at the United States Department of Energy from 1989 to 1991, in addition to serving as the Technical Director and the Senior Executive at the Naval Ordnance Station, Indian Head, Maryland from 1986 to 1989.

 Dr. Monetta serves as the science and technology member of the Board of Hudson Technologies, Inc, The Center for Security Policy, The PAM Institute and the Nevada Test Site Historical Foundation.